Fleli/SwiftParse/README.md

 ### The `precedence` statement

-A subset of the grammar of many programming languages look similar to this:
+A subset of the grammar of many programming languages looks similar to this:

 ```
 Sum -> Sum #+ Product